chosenone599/terraform-task/README.md

 Download the 3 files in this Git repository
 Edit the terraform.tfvars and enter the required credentials information

-From your terraform console run the terraform commands
+From your terraform console run the terraform commands (init, plan, apply)

-# terraform init
-# terraform plan
-# terraform apply

 Results